kubedb/docs/docs/guides/mariadb/rotate-auth/rotateauth.md

 #### 1. Using operator generated credentials:

-In order to rotate authentication to the Postgres using operator generated, we have to create a `MariaDBOpsRequest` CRO with `RotateAuth` type.
+In order to rotate authentication to the `MariaDB` using operator generated, we have to create a `MariaDBOpsRequest` CRO with `RotateAuth` type.
 Below is the YAML of the `MariaDBOpsRequest` CRO that we are going to create,
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: MariaDBOpsRequest